TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-virtual-scroll-grid-5.md

 # Early Adopter Woes

-I updated the test app to change the CSS style of the child items while scrolling - the items are greyed out.
+I updated the test app to grey out the child items while scrolling.
 I tested with Chrome, Firefox and Safari.
 Chrome and Firefox support the scrollend event and use the scrollend listener, Safari doesn't so has to use the animation timeout.
 They all worked great when scrolling using the mouse.
 Chrome and Firefox respond instantly when you let go of the mouse button.
 There's a noticeable delay waiting for the timeout when using Safari.

 The problems start when using the keyboard and mouse wheel to scroll.
 Safari continues to work fine.
 Chrome and Firefox would occasionally get stuck in scrolling mode.
 After a lot of debugging, the reason was clear cut.
 Scroll end events were sometimes missing.
 With Chrome the trigger is scrolling using the arrow keys, holding a key down until you hit the top or bottom of the control.
 It was different with Firefox.
 There were no missing scroll end events.
 However, you sometimes get a spurious extra scroll event after the scroll end.
 Particularly when using the mouse wheel.